Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 #### Processing Each Video

-Once we have the data downloaded and ready to go, we need to reduce the size of each frame and standardize the number of frames in each video to a desired number.
-This keeps our data compact and reduces the amount of redundancy in our data.
+Once we have the dataset downloaded and ready to go, we need to reduce the size of each frame and standardize the number of frames in each video to a desired count.
+This keeps our data compact and reduces the amount of redundancy.
 For example, we can standardize the frame count to 50 so that every video only has 50 frames.
-This also makes our analysis easier because we can combine all the videos into one tensor.
+This also makes our analysis easier because we can combine all the videos into training and testing tensor.

 <Details markdown="block">
 <summary>Click here to view the code</summary>